oa-333/elog/README.md

 The above configuration ensures all core log sources have at least DEBUG log level (if any log source
 had a more permissive log level, then its log level is kept intact), but after that the cores.files
 package log level is restricted to TRACE, including all sub-packages.
-Pay attention the order matters here.
+Pay attention that order matters here.

 #### Configuring Log Targets